ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 (so that tests can be trusted).

-As of October 2024 the test harness is designed to work with Tango Devices, and specifically to support tests for integration of TMC with CSP in Mid, but it can be extended to work with other types of components.
+As of October 2024 the test harness is designed to work with Tango devices, and specifically to support tests for integration of TMC with CSP in Mid, but it can be extended to work with other types of components.